HOchacha/isHOchacha_working/README.md

   - make some PKI System for trusting between device
 - Some of Network Tricking -> forwarding video stream from edge device to AWS VPC
   - http://hochacha.com/isworking -> this link could be main page for monitoring video
+  - This requires some upgrades current webpage hosting.
+  - maybe change web server into nginx. (currently springboot, hard to maintain and lots of overhead to build binary)
 - AI recognition for monitoring behavior whether he is concentrating or not
+  - some Fancy-ai processing would be applied on edge device or web server (but, processing in web server charges bill)
 ## Dependency
 - FFmpeg
 - nginx